FRIDAY ENGAGEMENT FAIR

-Founded in 2011, Online Tibetan Education (OTE) is a non-profit, volunteer driven group dedicated to imparting basic Tibetan education to Tibetans, and in particular the younger generation, by means of the internet.
-OTE seeks to preserve Tibetan culture, especially in places with no or limited Tibetan teachers and religious centers, by providing an online platform for learning Tibetan language and Buddhism.
-OTE hopes to help develop 21st century Buddhists by offering Online Buddhism Classes (OBC) and spread Tibetan language by offering online Tibetan Language Classes (TLC).
+Founded in 2011, Online Tibetan Education (OTE) is a non-profit, volunteer driven group dedicated to imparting basic Tibetan education to Tibetans, particularly young Tibetans, by means of the internet.
+Focusing on place with limited numbers of Tibetan teachers and religious centers, OTE seeks to preserve Tibetan culture by providing an online platform for learning Tibetan and Buddhism.
+OTE hopes to help develop 21st century Buddhists by offering Online Buddhism Classes (OBC) and spread Tibetan by offering online Tibetan Language Classes (TLC).

 Padhma Creation empowers women one stitch at a time by providing knitting training to women in rural areas of Nepal who have been victims of trafficking, domestic abuse and poverty.
 Padhma Creation’s dream is to uplift a group of women neglected by society and their families.
 Besides knitting training, they also provide education scholarships for the women’s children and medical stipends to cover their health care needs.
 With these basic needs covered, Padhma’s goal is to ensure that they are physically healthy, financially stable, and happy.
 The art of knitting has transformed the lives of many of their knitters.
 Through this skill training, they can better take care of themselves and their children.